RuedigerLudwig/advent2019/README.md

 My goal was to finished at least one puzzle on a given day.
 And to try to use a few addidtional crates as possible.

+If you look at the code and see ways I could improve my program, please do not hesitate to contact me.
+I am always grateful for everything that makes me a better programmer.

 All code is published under the [Unlicense](https://unlicense.org/)